rogorido/sistercities/sistercities.md

 As you can see, this can be easily done: every function can get arguments with which you can influence how the functions makes its job.
-The function `geom_point()` can take different arguments which are very straitforward.
+The function `geom_point()` can take different arguments which are very straightforward.
 You can see them under the section *Aesthetics* in the help of `geom_point()` by typing `?geom_point` in R or [here](http://ggplot2.tidyverse.org/reference/geom_point.html) online.
 As expected, you can manipulated things like the color, the size, the shape, etc. of the points by using the corresponding argument.